dionysus/grades_calculator/README.md

 This is a program I am working on that, having input the course items (from a syllabus, per se), and setting goals, will help track the necessary grades needed to achieve the course goal.

 The concept is taken from a spreadsheet I have been using to track my grades.
+I originally made this in python, but am migrating the brains into Dart so I can work on it in as a mobile App in Flutter.

 Personal Project
-Language: Python
+Language: Dart, ~~Python~~

 ---